Master of Science Applied Research Innovation

 NFQ Level 9

-- For more information, go to the Postgraduate - Admissions section of the website
+- For full details, go to the Admissions - Postgraduate section

 - Entry Requirements